Salesforce · AI & Data Cloud Negotiations

 5

+Lock in promotional pricing.
 Salesforce is eager for marquee customers on AI products and may offer substantial early-adopter discounts.
-Negotiate a Most Favoured Customer clause — your price adjusts if Salesforce later offers better terms to comparable customers.
-Or push directly: "We want 50% off list for AI Cloud since it's unproven — and a commitment our price adjusts if general pricing drops."
+Negotiate a Most Favoured Customer clause, your price adjusts if Salesforce later offers better terms to comparable customers.
+Or push directly: "We want 50% off list for AI Cloud since it is unproven, and a commitment our price adjusts if general pricing drops."

 6